Learning Correlated Latent Representations with Adaptive Priors: EXPERIMENTS

-In this section, we evaluate \glspl{ACVAE} on the task of link prediction.
+In this section, we evaluate \glspl{ACVAE} on the task of link prediction and hierarchical clustering.
 We show that our method significantly outperforms various baselines.
-We perform careful corroboration to identify the contributing factor for the gain.
-Finally, we present a visualization of the learned correlated posterior variational approximation to illustrate the maximal acyclic subgraph $\hat G'$.
+We attempt to identify the contributing factors for the gain, answering the following questions: